gabrielvstrapasson/nlw-nodejs/readme.md

 ## About the project

-The Project consists of a RESTFul API developed with NodeJS and TypeScript, Which allow:
+The Project consists of a REST API developed with NodeJS and TypeScript, Which allow:
 -**Invitatuion Management**: Creation and sending of invitations for new users  to join the plataforma.
 -**User Ranking**: Display of na updated ranking of users with me highest number of invitations.